 Workplaces both big and small are susceptible to disarray in a short amount of time.
 When it comes to cleaning the office, it can be difficult to know where to start.
-Every staff member should do their part to keep their individual areas clean, but less utilized spaces might end up neglected, while frequently used spaces can get dirty quickly.
+Every staff member should do their part to keep their individual areas clean, but less utilized spaces might end up neglected, while frequently used spaces can get dirty quickly, and a dirty office is not usually a happy office.
+If your current office space is not a good fit for your business, it may be time to have a look at some other office space options that could work better for your company.
 One way to ensure the office stays consistently clean is by making an office cleaning checklist.
 Here are five questions that a cleaning checklist should include.

 - Are Bathrooms Cleaned Daily?